 What is Health Services?

-Health Services is an appointment-based clinic designed to manage acute episodic health problems and the flare up of chronic problems of full-time Stonehill College students.
-We are staffed by two family nurse practitioners, a physician assistant, a part-time physician, a health educator and an office manager who are dedicated to one objective: helping students maintain their health so that they can continue their education.
+Health Services is an appointment-based medical office designed to manage acute episodic health problems and the flare up of chronic problems of full-time Stonehill College students.
+We are staffed by nurse practitioners, a physician assistant, a part-time physician, a health educator and an office manager who are dedicated to one objective: helping students maintain their health so that they can continue their education.
 Student fees cover the cost of visits to the service.
 The hours of service are Monday – Friday 8:30-4:30.

 What should my son/daughter do if injured or feeling ill?